Date: April 20th, 2017

 About the Author

-Healthy Teen Network Training and Technical Assistance Manager Alex Eisler, MPA, is a creative and innovative champion for adolescent health and well-being.
+Healthy Teen Network Manager, Capacity Building & Evaluation, Alex Eisler, MPA, is a creative and innovative champion for adolescent health and well-being.
 Alex’s experience in resource development, instructional design, management, training, and delivering capacity-building assistance (CBA) across the U.S. has enabled her to develop nuanced and inventive approaches to meet the sexual, reproductive, and social-emotional needs of adolescents, including teen parents.